‘Jersey Shore’ Star Snooki’s Cancer Diagnosis

 'Jersey Shore' star Nicole Polizzi, also known as Snooki.
 Source: Shutterstock

-Nicole Polizzi, 38, the US reality TV star also known as Snooki, recently shared her experience with abnormal cervical cancer test results.
+Nicole Polizzi, 38, the US reality TV star also known as Snooki, recently shared that she had been diagnosed with cervical cancer.
 She rose to fame through her role on ‘Jersey Shore’, an American reality television series, which she starred in for six seasons from 2009 to 2012.

 Snooki's cancer test